Vincent van Gogh: Nuenen and Antwerp (1883–1886)

 In Nuenen, Van Gogh focused on painting and drawing.
 Working outside and very quickly, he completed sketches and paintings of weavers and their cottages.
 Van Gogh also completed The Parsonage Garden at Nuenen, which was stolen from the Singer Laren in March 2020.
 From August 1884, Margot Begemann, a neighbour's daughter ten years his senior, joined him on his forays; she fell in love and he reciprocated, though less enthusiastically.
-They wanted to marry, but neither side of their families were in favour.
+They wanted to marry, but neither side of their families approved.
 Margot was distraught and took an overdose of strychnine, but survived after Van Gogh rushed her to a nearby hospital.
 On 26 March 1885, his father died of a heart attack.

 Van Gogh painted several groups of still lifes in 1885.
 During his two-year stay in Nuenen, he completed numerous drawings and watercolours and nearly 200 oil paintings.
 His palette consisted mainly of sombre earth tones, particularly dark brown, and showed no sign of the vivid colours that distinguished his later work.

 There was interest from a dealer in Paris early in 1885.
 Theo asked Vincent if he had paintings ready to exhibit.
 In May, Van Gogh responded with his first major work, The Potato Eaters, and a series of "peasant character studies" which were the culmination of several years of work.
 When he complained that Theo was not making enough effort to sell his paintings in Paris, his brother responded that they were too dark and not in keeping with the bright style of Impressionism.
 In August his work was publicly exhibited for the first time, in the shop windows of the dealer Leurs in The Hague.
 One of his young peasant sitters became pregnant in September 1885; Van Gogh was accused of forcing himself upon her, and the village priest forbade parishioners to model for him.